 Jesus Christ, at His baptism, was given the mark of God, the seal of God, to this world.
-It was an indication to mankind that Jesus Christ was the Son of God, the Messiah, the Savior Who would save all of those individuals who would come to Him, faith believing, that He is able to save.
-Later on, Jesus, we know, would go to the cross, and we'll see that in our studies.
+It was an invitation to mankind that Jesus Christ was the Son of God, the Messiah, the Savior who would save all of those individuals who would come to Him, faith believing that He is able to save.

-But Jesus is no longer on that cross.
-He's waiting for you to receive Him as Savior if you've never done that.
-Why not ask Him to come into your heart today?
+Later on, Jesus we know would go to the cross and we'll see that in our studies.
+Jesus is no longer on that cross.
+He's waiting for you to receive Him as Savior.
+If you've never done that, why not ask Him to come into your heart today.
 Be willing to turn from your sin.
 Repent.
-Turn and go to Jesus.
-Ask Him, "Lord Jesus, come into my heart.
+Turn, and go to Jesus.
+Ask Him, "Lord, Jesus, come into my heart.
 I receive You as my Lord and Savior."
-If you'll pray something like that, Jesus says He'll save you.
+If you'll pray something like that, Jesus said He'll save you.

 If you are saved and you're not living for Him, you need to be doing so.
 "Lord, forgive me.
-Cleanse me, not to be saved again but because I am saved.
-Cleanse me and use me for Your honor and Your glory."
+Cleanse me, not to be saved again, but because I am saved.
+Cleanse me and use me for Your honor and your glory."

-Jesus Christ, the life.
-As we continue on, we'll look the next time as we continue to study the life of Christ.
+Jesus Christ, the Life.
+We continue on.
+We'll look the next time as we continue to study the life of Christ.
 Do you know Him?
 Ask Him into your heart today.